Jia-Wei-Liao/Basic_Machine_Learning/PLA/README.md

 # Perceptron_Learning_Algorithm
 This program display the Perceptron Learning Algorithm (PLA) and visualize the result.
-It work on MATLAB2020a.
+It works on MATLAB2021b.

 # Brief introduction of PLA
 The problem is a binary classification for 2-dimensional linear separable dataset.
 Given the training data, Our goal is to find the decision boundary.